 Here are a few wildflowers that we saw during our visit in September.

 It turns out the site is also home to a rare, Ohio flower: the Round-leafed Catchfly.
+I didn’t see any blooming while we were hiking there, so I’m including the photo below by Alfred Crabtree.

 Graffiti: While researching this article, I came across two issues facing Leo Petroglyph State Memorial.
 One is graffiti.
 The site is operated by the Ohio Historical Society in partnership with the Friends of Buckeye Furnace, but it is not staffed round-the-clock.
 So it’s possible for vandals to enter the park and work their damage.
 I believe most of the graffiti has been spray paint applied to the rock outcroppings along the nature trail, but some damage has also been done to the area where the petroglyphs are.
-Last April volunteers spent 22 hours trying to scrub paint off the outcroppings without destroying all the lichens that were painted over as well (photos and story here).
+Last April volunteers spent 22 hours trying to scrub paint off the outcroppings without destroying all the lichens that were painted over as well.

 Dying hemlocks: The other problem is one of microclimate.
 Because the natural area of the park is so small, it has been affected by decisions made by the owners of adjoining property.
 Because trees were felled on property to the west of the park, the microclimate in the park became drier and warmer.
 Sadly this slight change was sufficient to make the western side of the park inhospitable for hemlock trees.
 The hemlocks are dying off, and no new hemlocks are sprouting here.
 In an effort to remedy this situation, the Ohio Historical Society is trying to raise funds to buy property to create a larger, natural buffer from the western winds.
-If you’d like to read more, or you’d like to donate funds toward this effort, check out the Ohio Archaeology Blog.

 Leo Petroglyph is near the village of Leo, five miles northwest of Jackson, in Jackson County.
 Turn off of U.S. Route 35 on County Road 28, then left in Leo on Township Road 224.